Nguyen-Manh-Kha/SDL2_GameProject/README.md

   - Render character with transparent background on the moving background (Using color keying)
   - Add another function to function.cpp: load_texture_with_transparent_background()
   - Make a small change to "background.cpp" code otherwise the character would move like Michael Jackson in the game

+14/3/2025:
+  - Finish designing all 12 character moving sprites
+    + There are 4 main movement: left + up ; right + up ; left ; right
+    + Each movement has 3 moving sprites
+  - Finish the character moving animation